Modular structure in labour networks reveals skill basins: Introduction

-In general, efforts to model these dynamics rely on metrics derived from industry networks with edge weights corresponding to some type of inter-industry relatedness metric (sometimes referred to as industry spaces) \citep{hausmann2007}.
+In general, efforts to model these dynamics rely on metrics derived from industry networks with edge weights corresponding to some type of inter-industry relatedness metric (sometimes referred to as 'industry spaces') \citep{hidalgo2007}.
 These networks are used to build a variety of predictive metrics which aim to describe the potential of a place to grow or enter a new activity based on the presence of related activities.
-For example, the size or concentration of employment in 'related' sectors has been used to predict industry employment growth or new entry \citep{hausmann2007, neffke2011, neffke2013skill, formality}.
+For example, the size or concentration of employment in 'related' sectors has been used to predict industry employment growth or new entry \citep{hidalgo2007, neffke2011, neffke2013skill, formality}.
 However, the vast majority of these metrics implicitly ignore the network structure and are based on local or 'nearest neighbour' links.
-If the goal is to the estimate the size or variety of the labour pool available to an industry, we need a metric that captures the inter-related set of industries that share skills and know-how.
+If the goal is to the estimate the size or variety of the labour pool available to an industry, we need a metric that captures the inter-related set of industries that share skills and know-how in the broader neighbourhood (surrounding connectivity structure) of a node or industry.
 In order to do this, here we deploy tools from network science and connect with the literature on industry clusters in order to propose a new metric which captures the size of the 'skill-related' labour pool available to an individual industry.

 The role of labour and knowledge sharing within industrial clusters is well-known, and dates back to \citet{marshall1920economics}.
 Rather than geographical clusters, here we focus on industrial clusters based on skill-sharing which we uncover using data on inter-industry labour mobility.
 Such clusters promote firm learning and innovation \citep{march1991,catini2015}, and are key to innovation and labour pooling \citep{porter1998clusters, delgado2016defining}.
 We construct a network (industry space) of normalised inter-industry labour flows \citep{neffke2013skill}, and deploy community detection in order to uncover skill-related industry clusters on a range of scales.
-Using these, we develop a new metric,'cluster employment', which captures the size of employment in an industries' own cluster.
+We can think of these scales as controlling the size of industry clusters or neighbourhoods in the network.
+We develop a new scale dependent metric,'cluster employment', which captures the size of employment in an industries' own cluster.
 In other words, cluster employment captures the number of workers with skills relevant to an industry.